REConstituting the microbiome After Pneumonia

 Community-acquired pneumonia (CAP) is the most important infection in terms of numbers of patients for which antibiotics are given in the hospital.
 Readmission and new infections in the year after hospital admission for pneumonia is frequent, varying from 15% up to 40% in certain subgroups.
 It is known that after a severe pneumonia and subsequent antibiotic treatment, the gut microbiome is severely perturbed.
 The intestinal microbiome plays an important role in the local and systemic immune system.
 Reconstitution of the severely perturbed microbiome after antibiotic treatment in patients with pneumonia could improve the immune status of patients and thereby ultimately lower readmission and infection rates.

-In this pilot study it is investigated whether a 90-day treatment with a selected probiotics-mixture can reconstitute the microbiome diversity after antibiotic treatment for CAP.
+In this pilot study we investigate whether a 90-day treatment with a selected probiotics-mixture can reconstitute the microbiome diversity after antibiotic treatment for CAP.

-This will be investigated by analyzing the microbiome in combination with innate immune markers and clinical endpoints.
+We will investigate this by analyzing the microbiome in combination with innate immune markers and clinical endpoints.
 Also, it will provide data on reinfection and readmission rates in this population.
 This pilot study could potentially pave the way for a larger clinical trial, aimed and powered to investigate preventive effects of probiotics on readmission and reinfection rates after hospital admission for CAP.
-This could pave the way to novel approaches to home care after hospitalisation.
+This could pave the way to novel approaches to home care after hospitalization.

 Summary